NU Public Interest Program

 Q. Who is eligible for the program?
 Is NUPIP open to international students?
 Masters degree students?
 Recent alums?
 Non-Northwestern students?

 A. NUPIP is open to any Northwestern graduate who will have completed at least a Bachelors degree by the time they start the Fellowship.
 Candidates must be eligible to work in the U.S. for at least the year following graduation.
+(International students are typically able to obtain OPT extensions; unfortunately, neither NUPIP nor our employers are able to sponsor visas.)
 While most Fellows apply as seniors and participate in the year following graduation, the program is also open to Masters degree students and recent alums.
 Some Fellows participate after completing a year of service or another fellowship program, taking time off, or making a career transition.
 Unfortunately, NUPIP is not open to graduates of other universities.

 Q. How can I learn more about the program?
 How can I make sure my application is competitive?